 - SLA adherence rate: Anything below 85% is a process signal worth investigating.

 - Backlog trend: Direction matters as much as the absolute number.
-Is it growing, stable or shrinking?
+Is it growing, stable, or shrinking?

 - Employee satisfaction (ESAT): How internal users experience the service desk.
 Often overlooked, always important.

-In a mature operation, the split is closer to 60% operational, 25% tactical, 15% strategic.
+In a mature operation, by contrast, the split is closer to 60% operational, 25% tactical, 15% strategic.
 The operational work is handled efficiently by the right people at the right tier, which creates space for senior engineers and the IT Director to work on the things that actually move the business forward.

-Incidents and Problems Are Treated as Different Things
+3. Incidents and Problems Are Treated as Different Things

 This is one of the clearest dividing lines between a reactive and a mature ITSM operation.

 Mature teams manage incidents and problems separately.
-Every significant recurring incident triggers a Problem Record — a dedicated investigation into root cause with a named owner and a deadline.
+Every significant recurring incident triggers a Problem Record: a dedicated investigation into root cause with a named owner and a deadline.
 The goal is not to fix the symptom faster.
 It is to make sure the symptom stops appearing.

-Change Management Is Tiered, Not Theatrical
+4. Change Management Is Tiered, Not Theatrical

 | Change Type | Example | Approval | Typical Volume |